Rev. John Fleming

 I was born in Poplar Bluff Missouri but moved to Jonesboro at the age of 5.
 I graduated from Nettleton High School in Jonesboro.
 I went on to college at Arkansas State University and received a Bachelors in Radiologic Sciences with concentration in Diagnostic Medical Sonography.
 While at Arkansas State I was involved with the Wesley Foundation where I would meet my future husband, Alan.
 We were married at First United Methodist Church Paragould in December of 2014.
 We have a 2-year-old dachshund mix named Lady.

 I originally come from Dearborn, Missouri (which is where my Northern "accent" comes from), a small town halfway between St. Joe and Kansas City where I grew up with five sisters, one of them a twin.
-I have a daughter, Hannah, 18, who graduated from Crowley's Ridge Academy with honors, and who is wonderful.
-We have a dog, Lucy, that is half lab, half crazy (just kidding) and a calico cat originally named Callie that we brought in "just for a minute" when we found her out shivering in our flower bed.
+I have a daughter, Hannah, 18, who graduated from Crowley's Ridge Academy with honors who now attends Arkansas State University, and who is wonderful.
+We have a dog, Lucy, that is half lab, half crazy (just kidding), a gray kitten named Ash who we love to an embarrassing degree, and a calico cat originally named Callie that we brought in "just for a minute" when we found her out shivering in our flower bed.

 My interests include running, reading, writing, community theatre, and music.
 Hannah and I like to run 5K's together and do community shows together.
 We live in a century old house near downtown.